-Treating Incontinence in Women: Lifestyle Changes & Kegels
+Treating Incontinence in Women: Non-surgical Methods

 The best treatment for you will depend on the type of incontinence you have.
 Your symptoms, age, and any underlying problems that are found also affect your treatment.
+While some types of incontinence may eventually require surgery, non-surgical treatments may be effective in many cases.
+Non-surgical treatments include lifestyle changes, muscle-strengthening exercises, and medications.

 Quitting smoking.
 Smoking can lead to a chronic cough that strains pelvic floor muscles.
 Smoking may also damage the bladder and urethra.